 - Where extensive support was required to make the complaint and this took longer than 12 months

-- The Manager must notify the complainant of the decision to extend /not extend the time limits within 5 working days
+The manager/complaints officer must notify the complainant of the decision to extend /not extend the time limits within 5 working days

-Are there any matters excluded from the complaints process?
+7.10 Are there any matters excluded from the complaints process3?

-- A matter that is or has been the subject of legal proceedings before a court or
+- A matter that is or has been the subject of legal proceedings before a court or tribunal;

-- A matter relating solely to the exercise of clinical judgement by a person acting on behalf of either the Executive or a Service Provider (Casadh CLG);
+- A matter relating solely to the exercise of clinical judgement by a person acting on behalf of the service provider;

-- An action taken by the Executive or a Service Provider (Casadh CLG) solely on the advice of a person exercising clinical judgement in the circumstance described in 7.9.2;
+- An action taken by the service provider solely on the advice of a person exercising clinical judgement in the circumstance described in 7.9.2;

-- A matter relating to the recruitment or appointment of an employee by the Executive or a Service Provider (Casadh CLG);
+- A matter relating to the recruitment or appointment of an employee by the service provider;

-- A matter relating to or affecting the terms or conditions of a contract of employment that the Executive or a Service Provider (Casadh CLG) proposes to enter into or of a contract with an advisor that the Executive proposes to enter into under Section 24;
+- A matter relating to or affecting the terms or conditions of a contract of employment that the service provider proposes to enter into or of a contract with an advisor that the Service provider proposes to enter into under Section 24;

 - A matter relating to the Social Welfare Acts;